MonoidDev/split-pages/README.md

 import type { AppUrl } from '../.split-pages/meta';
 ```

-`AppUrl` is the union of all possibly paths in your app.
+`AppUrl` is the union of all possible paths in your app.
 It is useful if you want to add additional metadata to each page:

 ```tsx
 import type { AppUrl } from '../.split-pages/meta';